-You can start a course self-review in ProposalSpace at anytime.
-In fact, many instructors and Iinstructional designers have already created or completed a self-review using the UF+QM rubric or the UFSME.
-You can transfer the information in your exisitng self-review into ProposalSpace and provide additional details.
+You can start a course self-review in ProposalSpace at any time.
+In fact, many instructors and Instructional designers have already created or completed a self-review using the UF+QM rubric or the UFSME.
+You can transfer the information in your existing self-review into ProposalSpace and provide additional details.

 The proposal you start today can stay open and available to you as long as you like.
 Just don’t click submit until you are absolutely ready for reviewers to be assigned to your course.

 One of the first questions you will be asked in ProposalSpace is about course contributors.
-Course contributers can be co-teachers, instructional designers and teaching assistants.
-You can add up to 5 contributers to your self-review.
+Course contributors can be co-teachers, instructional designers, and teaching assistants.
+You can add up to 5 contributors to your self-review.
 We recommend adding the folks who have significantly helped in the design or teaching of the course.
 Contributors can add rich, valuable information to the self-review.
 Beware, it does not work like Google.
 In ProposalSpace you have to decide when each person can edit the self-review.

 Finally, UF standards 9-11 address teaching behaviors.
 The evidence for these teaching behaviors and practices may be different than the evidence for other standards.
 You may find that samples of student work, or feedback you have given students better represents your teaching.
 You can also provide a narrative or short video or audio captures.
 There is simply a huge variety of ways you can demonstrate meeting these standards.
-If you are unsure or have any questions about the kinds of evidence you can provide do not hesitate to contact Nikki Lyons in the Office of Teaching Excellence.
+If you are unsure or have any questions about the kinds of evidence you can provide do not hesitate to contact the Online Course Quality Team in the Center for Teaching Excellence.